Hope Technology: Hope Technology 2000–present

-In the early 2000s Hope continued to expand its product range, including Botton Brackets and Headsets.
+In the early 2000s Hope continued to expand its product range, including Bottom Brackets and Headsets.
 In 2004 Hope won, University of Central Lancashire Award for Best Use of Design and Innovation.
 In 2008 the Hope factory is moved into bigger premises to Fernbank Mill, Barnoldswick (56,000 sq ft).
 In 2012 Hope moved into the current factory nicknamed "Hope Mill" at Calf Hall Lane in Barnoldswick (89,000 sq ft) with 55 CNC machines.
-In 2019, Hope's founder Ian Weatherill was made an MBE in the Queen's 2019 Birthday Honours list.
+In 2019, one of Hope's founders Ian Weatherill was made an MBE in the Queen's 2019 Birthday Honours list.

 Special projects

 HB.T

 In collaboration with Lotus Engineering and British Cycling, Hope develop a track bike the HB.T The design make use of a loop hole in the UCI Regulations for track bikes.
 The loophole allows the bikes frame to act as a splitter plate and used to control the airflow around the riders legs.
 Internal "estimations suggest it's around 2-3% faster than previous track racing bikes".
 The structure of the bike is formed from moulded carbon-fiber that is bonded into 3D printed titanium joins.
 Hope also developed a way to build custom disc wheels for the bike using a monocoque structure, resulting in them weighing less than 700g.
 The bike cost over £15,000 to produce.
 In late 2021, Dutch bike brand Kú Cycle claimed the bike infringed their 2016 patent.